birch-framework/birch-parent/README.md

     ln -s ${PWD}/scripts/post-checkout -t .git/hooks

-# Build
-Execute the following from the root of the project (`birch-parent`):

-    mvn clean install

-# Release
-**Releases can only be executed by Release Masters.**
+## Creating the release
 In order to create a release:
-1. Ensure all local changes are committed before releasing, as not doing so will cause the Maven release to fail.
+1. Ensure all local changes are committed and merged into master before running the release, as not doing so will cause the Maven release to fail.
 2. Run the following script from the root of the project (`birch-parent`):
 ```
    bash scripts/release
 ```
-3. Accept all defaults by presenting `Enter` for each prompt, except if creating a release with a minor and/or major version change, then enter the new version number.
+3. Accept all defaults by pressing `Enter` for each prompt, except if creating a release with a minor and/or major version change, then enter the new version number.

    **Do not deviate from default tag naming convention of `birch-parent-<version>` where `<version>` is in the format `<major>.<minor>.<release>`**